 For example, if your partner has Contamination OCD, it might seem like a good idea to maintain a perfectly clean house.
 If your partner has Harm OCD, you may think to hide knives and avoid violent movies.

 Also, giving in to their obsessions and compulsions is a slippery slope.
-The more you try and clean your home in order to accommodate your partner’s Contamination OCD, the worse it will get.
+The more you clean your home in order to accommodate your partner’s Contamination OCD, the worse it will get.
 The same goes for Harm OCD and other subtypes.
 OCD can take over people’s lives as they try to pursue impossibly “perfect” scenarios.

 Understanding this is key to helping your partner.
 Instead of attempting to avoid it, you can create a healthy environment and encourage your partner to learn to manage their OCD instead of avoiding it.
-(We’ll cover treatment options at the end of this article)

 You can help your partner respond to their anxiety in more healthy ways, instead of falling back on their compulsions.